andremfreitas/ml/README.md

 * `expert_fit.py` is the more *advanced* version, where we use `tf.GradientTape()`, define our model as a class that inherits from `tf.keras.Model`, among other things.

+## Learning the equations of motion

+Here, the goal is to use the NN as a predictor.
+Based on the current state, the goal of the NN is to predict the following states (evolve in time).
+The problem chosen is the evolution of a trajectory in time in a 2D physical space.
+The NN has as input at time $t$ [x, y, vx, vy] and needs to predict [x, y, vx, vy] $t$ + $\delta t$ ($\mathbb{R}^4$ $\to$ $\mathbb{R}^4$) .
+For this, trajectory data is generated using random ICs.
+The NN learns from this data.
+The loss function used is the mean of the rollout of the squared pointwise error.
+The performance of the NN is tested on unseen ICs.